 What is Dischidia?

-Dischidia plants belong in the milkweed family.
-Broken stems ooze milky latex sap and the plant often grows aerial
+Dischidia plants belong to the milkweed family.
+Broken stems ooze milky latex sap and the plant often grows aerial roots.
+Dischidia pectenoides is the type most commonly grown and produces tiny, red flowers and pouch-like leaves.
+It is inside these modified leaves that the ants make their home.

 Over time, organic material that is left to rot inside the leaves will get absorbed by the plant as it grows roots into the leaves to harvest the material.
 Try growing Dischidia in a hanging pot or trained to a small trellis.